 |dict(y)||It creates a dictionary and y should be a sequence of (key,value) tuples.|

 |hex(y)||It converts an integer to a hexadecimal string.|

 |oct(y)||It converts an integer to an octal string|

 Now that we know the in-built functions provided by Python that are used for explicit type conversion, let’s see the syntax for explicit type conversion:

 Let’s go over the following examples for explicit type conversion in Python.

-In the above example, the variable a is of number datatype and variable b is of string datatype.
-When we try to add these two integers and store the value in variable named result1, a TypeError occurs as shown in the output.
+In the above example, the variable a is of the number data type and variable b is of the string data type.
+When we try to add these two integers and store the value in a variable named result1, a TypeError occurs as shown in the output.
 So, in order to perform this operation, we have to use explicit type casting.

 As we can see in the above code block, we have converted the variable b into int type and then added variable a and b.
-The sum is stored in variable named result2 and when printed it display 300 as output, as we can see in the output block.
+The sum is stored in the variable named result2, and when printed it displays 300 as output, as we can see in the output block.

 Download Interview Questions asked by top MNCs in 2019?